 What is Decarboxylation?

-In cannabis extraction process, decarboxylation, often shortened to decarb, refers to the transformation of the THCA (Tetrahydrocannabinolic Acid) or CBDA (Cannabidiolic Acid) into THC (tetrahydrocannabinol) or CBA (cannabidiol), respectively via heating and drying.
+In cannabis extraction process, decarboxylation, often shortened to decarb, refers to the transformation of the THCA (Tetrahydrocannabinolic Acid) or CBDA (Cannabidiolic Acid) into THC (tetrahydrocannabinol) or CBD (cannabidiol), respectively via heating and drying.
 Decarboxylation in scientific terms is a type of chemical reaction removing a carboxyl group either with heat and/or chemicals.

 Conventional Decarboxylation Instruments